 <Describe the digitization process.
 Note that this includes combining outputs of noise source copies.>

 <Describe the mechanism/interface used to generate raw data directly from the noise source and whether it is available during normal operating mode or only in a test environment.
 If the mechanism is available during normal operating mode, describe how its output cannot be provided to a conditioning component or used as eventual normal entropy source output.
+Declare Hsubmitter (this value will be justified later in Sections 3.2 and 3.3).
 If the mechanism is available only in a test environment, explain how use of this test environment will not alter the behavior of the entropy source (in comparison to normal operating mode).>

 The high-level design of this noise source is shown in Figure 2. <Sometimes additional figures are useful, particularly to describe what high-level portions of this design do.>